Boucher Family Farm

 Normandy Steers

-Our beef comes from the dual-purpose French Normany breed; females enter the milking herd, males become steers.
-They eat what we grow on the farm: alfalfa, grasses, hay, soybeans, corn.
+Our beef comes from the dual-purpose French Normandy breed; females enter the milking herd, males become steers.
+They eat what we grow on the farm: alfalfa, grasses, and hay.

 Green Mountain Blue Cheese